cloudlinux/cloudlinux-doc/docs/limits/README.md

 Additionally physical memory includes shared memory used by the customer, as well as disk cache.
 In case of disk cache – if a user is starting to lack physical memory, the memory used for disk cache will be freed up, without causing any memory faults.

-When LVE goes over physical memory limit, CloudLinux will first free up memory used for disk cache, and if that is not enough, it will kill some of the processes within that LVE, and increment fPMEM counter.
+When LVE goes over physical memory limit, CloudLinux OS Shared will first free up memory used for disk cache, and if that is not enough, it will kill some of the processes within that LVE, and increment fPMEM counter.
 This will usually cause web server to serve 500 and 503 errors.
 Physical memory limit is a much better way to limit memory for shared hosting.

 ### Troubleshooting